I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 The sea temperature remains high averaging around 28° C and water visibility is clear as always.

-Accommodation is a little cheaper than the upcoming few months, making it a good time for tight budgets.
+Accommodation is a little cheaper than the upcoming few months, making it a reasonable time to travel if you’re on a tight budget.

 June in Tanzania